-S. 3, the Partial-Birth Abortion Ban Act of 2003, was signed by the President on November 5, 2003.
+During the 108th Congress, on November 5, 2003, S. 3, the Partial-Birth Abortion Ban Act of 2003, was signed by the President.
 The House approved H.Rept.
 108-288, the conference report for the measure, on October 2, 2003, by a vote of 281-142.
 The Senate agreed to the conference report on October 21, 2003, by a vote of 64-34.
 Although the Court has held that restrictions on abortion must allow for the performance of an abortion when it is necessary to protect the health of the mother, the act does not include such an exception.
-Senator Rick Santorum, the bill's original sponsor, maintains that a health exception is not necessary because of the risks associated with partial-birth abortions.
+Senator Rick Santorum, the bill's original sponsor, maintained that a health exception is not necessary because of the risks associated with partial-birth abortions.